vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 First, install it from [here](https://github.com/kylef/swiftenv).

-Then, make sture to install Swift 3 snapshot which is stable enough to use with Zewo.
+Then, make sure to install Swift 3 snapshot which is stable enough to use with Zewo.
 I recommend to use 07-25 snapshot.

 	swiftenv install DEVELOPMENT-SNAPSHOT-2016-07-25-a